 With an increased understanding that social issues can have material and far-reaching consequences for companies and the communities they serve, the impact of the pandemic may have prompted investors to look across a wider range of ESG issues.

 Russia’s invasion of Ukraine also brought several ESG issues into the spotlight, with concerns around governance flagged by respondents in the survey.

 The global response to Russian aggression was not just political, as the corporate sector was quick to take a stance.
 Many companies made statements regarding their business exposure to Russia.

 At Capital Group, we followed company actions closely.
 While much of the media focus was on actions announced publicly, we paid particular attention to companies that had not made public statements.
-Digging behind the public pronouncements helped us to gain a better understanding of the impacts and how companies’ license to operate may be affected.
+Digging behind the public pronouncements helped us to gain a better understanding of the impacts and how companies’ licence to operate may be affected.

 Sentiments on governance concerns were echoed by a number of investors surveyed.

 “I think the crisis should, and probably will, bring governance into sharper focus,” says the CIO of an independent advisory firm.
 “But that should have always been the case — it’s sad that we need a tragedy and war to highlight the importance of the ‘G’.”